mescu74/systematic-review-assistant/docs/epic1-recovery-search-stabilization.md

 - **Tasks (Optional Initial Breakdown for SM):**
   - [ ] Task 1.1.1: Analyze `search.py` for current PubMed search initiation logic and data handling.
   - [ ] Task 1.1.2: Refactor search initiation in `search.py` to call `SearchService.search_pubmed_and_store_results` and remove any direct PubMed API calls or session management from the page.
-  - [ ] Task 1.1.3: Update data handling logic in `search.py` to work with `schemas.SearchResultRead` objects returned by the service.
+  - [ ] Task 1.1.3: Update data handling logic in `search.py` to directly use the `Sequence[schemas.SearchResultRead]` objects returned by the `SearchService.search_pubmed_and_store_results` method.
+Remove any local logic in `search.py` for converting database models to Pydantic schemas.
   - [ ] Task 1.1.4: Update Streamlit UI components (tables, text displays) in `search.py` to bind to `schemas.SearchResultRead` attributes correctly.
   - [ ] Task 1.1.5: Implement or update error display logic in `search.py` for `SearchService` interactions.
 - **Dependencies:** Relies on `SearchService` refactoring (Story 1.2) and `schemas.SearchResultRead` definition (Story 1.5).